dora-metrics/pelorus/docs/Install.md

 ### Deploy Pelorus

-To deploy Pelorus, run the following script from within the root repository directory
+To deploy Pelorus, run the following script from within the root repository directory.
+Set `<my-namespace>` to the namespace where you deployed minio storage above.

 ```
 ./runhelm.sh -s "bucket_access_point=pelorus-minio.<my-namespace>.svc:9000" \